neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/RenderingCustomMarkup/PageRendering.rst

 This section shows how content is rendered on a page as a rough overview.

-More precisely we show how to render a ``TYPO3.Neos:Document`` node, as everything which happens here works for all ``Document`` nodes, and not just for ``Page`` nodes.
+More precisely we show how to render a ``Neos.Neos:Document`` node, as everything which happens here works for all ``Document`` nodes, and not just for ``Page`` nodes.

-First, the requested URL is resolved to a Node of type ``TYPO3.Neos:Document``.
+First, the requested URL is resolved to a Node of type ``Neos.Neos:Document``.
 This happens by translating the URL path to a node path, and finding the node with this path then.